syncfusion-content/blazor-docs/blazor/linear-gauge/pointers.md

 ![Blazor Linear Gauge with Multiple Pointers](images/blazor-linear-gauge-multiple-pointer.png)

-## Pointer animation
+## Pointer Animation

-Pointer is animated on loading the gauge.
-This can be handled using the [AnimationDuration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugePointer.html#Syncfusion_Blazor_LinearGauge_LinearGaugePointer_AnimationDuration) property.
-The duration of the animation can be specified in milliseconds.
+When the gauge is initially loaded and when the pointer value is changed dynamically, the pointer is animated.
+The [AnimationDuration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugePointer.html#Syncfusion_Blazor_LinearGauge_LinearGaugePointer_AnimationDuration) property in the LinearGaugePointer can be used to customize the duration of the animation, and it must be specified in milliseconds.
+NOTE: Even if animation is turned on, it does not work when the pointer is dragged.

 ```cshtml
 @using Syncfusion.Blazor.LinearGauge